Claude MCP integration

 3. Click Create key.

-4. Copy the generated API key.
+4. Copy the generated MCP key.

-MCP API keys are workspace-scoped.
+MCP keys are workspace-scoped.
 Claude can only access sessions that belong to the workspace associated with the key.

-2. Configure Claude Desktop
+2. Configure Claude Desktop with the MCP key

 1. Open Claude Desktop on your computer.